 • Aptitude for performing work requiring close attention to detail.

-• Ability to prioritize workload and to change priorities on short or little notice.
+• Ability to prioritize workload and change priorities on short or little notice.

-• Familiarity with computers a must; familiarity with Salesforce database a plus.
+• Familiarity with computers required; familiarity with Salesforce database systems a plus.

 • Experience in sales and cash handling with knowledge of Point of Sale or Salesforce.